 Eaton has collaborated with UL as part of a global effort between its Power Quality Division and Cybersecurity Centre of Excellence.

 With the industry's first test lab approved to participate in UL's Cybersecurity Assurance Program, and a second lab recently approved, Eaton is rigorously assessing products for compliance with UL 2900-1 and 2900-2-2 standards.

 The Gigabit Network M2 supposedly empowers IT professionals with new capabilities and superior speed while ensuring the highest level of defence against emerging cybersecurity threats.

 Enhancements include stronger encryption, configurable password policies and the use of signed digital certificates.
-The device is compatible with today’s widespread Gigabit network switches and can be installed in Gigabit-only data centre networks.
+The device is compatible with today's widespread Gigabit network switches and can be installed in Gigabit-only data center networks.

 Eaton CTO Michael Regelski says, “We know cybersecurity is a global threat and having the capability worldwide to ensure the highest standards are consistently applied to our technology is a key advantage for our customers.